 Taliaferro County Historical Society, Crawfordville

-Find photos, movie posters, props and other memorabilia from the movies that have been filmed in the county from the 1980s through 2009.
+Find photos, movie posters, props and other memorabilia from the movies that have been filmed in the county from the 1980s through 2009 at the Taliaferro County Historical Society.
 These include "Sweet Home Alabama," "Summer of My German Soldier," "GORP," "Coward of the County," "Paris Trout," "Neon Bible," "Get Low" and more.
 Their website also features geocache information for filming sites.